ohtake/sanrio-wardrobe/README.md

 Install [Node.js and npm](https://nodejs.org/en/download/).
 Execute `npm install` to install dependencies.

-Open two terminals, and run `npm run-script watch` and `npm start` individually.
+Run `npm start`.
 Now you can visit http://localhost:8080/ to view the application.

 ## Publish